XRichardroidX/Add_New_Items/README.md

 # Awesome Books Project in ES6

-> This an awesome books project based on ES6
+> This is a TO-DO list project based on ES6 best practices

 ## Built With